 create dictionary genders ( )

-Clickhouse users are the real world people or processes which are interacting with your password.
+Clickhouse users are the real world people or processes which are interacting with your Clickhouse instance.
 It is of course best practice to issue users with their own usernames and passwords for auditing and control purposes:

 CREATE USER benjaminwootton IDENTIFIED WITH sha256_password BY 'qwerty';

-Roles are part of the permission.
-A given role gets assigned a number of permissions, such as the ability to query a , and then users are granted the role.
+Roles are used to control access to database objects and data through a Role Based Access Control system.
+A given role gets assigned a number of permissions, such as the ability to query a table, and then users are granted the role.

 CREATE ROLE accountant; GRANT SELECT ON db.* TO accountant;

 Quotas allow us to apply limits to what individual users or roles can do with the database.
-For instance, we may wish to limit the number of queries that certain users or groups of users can do in a given time window, to ensure they do not.
+For instance, we may wish to limit the number of queries that certain users or groups of users can do in a given time window, to ensure they do not overload the database.

 CREATE QUOTA Q1 FOR INTERVAL 15 month MAX queries = 100 TO CURRENT_USER;

-In this lesson, we created basic database objects within Clickhouse and showed the consistent pattern for creating, altering and dropping them.
+In this lesson, we created basic database objects within Clickhouse, including tables, views, functions and dictionaries.
+We demonstrated the consistent pattern for creating, altering and dropping these objects.